 “Unite workers, peasants, soldiers, intellectuals and businessmen, all oppressed classes, all people's organizations, democratic parties, minority nationalities, overseas Chinese and other patriots; form a national united front; overthrow the dictatorial Chiang Kai-shek government; and establish a democratic coalition government.”

-He Xiangning, the head of OCAC reminds the Overseas Chinese in Southeast Asia of their duties.
+He Xiangning, the head of OCAC reminded the Overseas Chinese in Southeast Asia of their duties.
 They have to form a united front with the native people and resist the power of the Europeans and American rulers in their place of residence and

 “.. to act as the "outer circle" of the vanguard of international Communism!”